laufwerkcode/jira2things/README.md

 ## Requirements

 This application uses both `xcall` and `pyThings` to work.
-They are bundled in this repository under `librarys`.
+They are bundled in this repository under `libraries`.
 We also use the Python Jira module for auth.

 - [xcall](https://github.com/martinfinke/xcall)
 - [pyThings](https://github.com/lucasjhall/pyThings)